Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

+(b) For the second subcase, assume that $j=1$, so that $d$ is the diagram in Figure~\ref{Fig135}.
 Since $1< \a(d)< \lfloor \frac{n+2}{2} \rfloor$, there is at least one other propagating edge occurring to the right of the leftmost propagating edge.
 Furthermore, since the number of non-propagating edges in the north face is equal to the number of non-propagating edges in the south face, there is at least one undecorated non-propagating edge in the south face of $d$.
-By making repeated applications, if necessary, of the southern version of Lemma \ref{lem:swap.prop.nonprop}, we may assume that
+By making repeated applications, if necessary, of the southern version of Lemma~\ref{lem:swap prop nonprop}, we may assume that $d$ is the diagram in Figure~\ref{Fig136}.